-However, slow-release granular fertilizer is also good as they will slowly release nutrients into the soil throughout the growing seasons.
-I recommend this type of fertilizers for folks who aren’t always around to feed their plants.
+However, slow-release granular fertilizer is also good as it will slowly release nutrients into the soil throughout the growing seasons.
+I recommend this type of fertilizer for folks who aren’t always around to feed their plants.

 As you water your containers from the top the dissolved nitrogen is leaving the container from the bottom.
 You can also use a fish-emulsion liquid fertilizer with seaweed to provide all the trace nutrients plants require and recommend it highly.
 Yes, it takes a little more time and effort but again highly recommended.